s-victor/TinyPedal/docs/customization.md

 Show empty lap time history.
 Default is `false`, which hides empty rows.

+## Laps and position
+**This widget displays lap number, driver overall position, position in class info.**

+    show_lap_number
+Show your current lap number & max laps (if available).

+    bkg_color_maxlap_warn
+Set warning color that shows 1 lap before exceeding max-lap in qualify (or indicates the last lap of a lap-type race).

+    show_position_overall
+Show your current overall position against all drivers in a session.

+    show_position_in_class
+Show your current position in class against all drivers from the same class.

 ## Navigation
 **This widget displays a zoomed navigation map that centered on player's vehicle.
 Note: at least one complete & valid lap is required to generate map.**